 - Approve the corporation’s Business Principles and any material changes to such principles.

-- Periodically review the corporation’s culture including review of thematic feedback from employees and cultural initiatives, and review reports from management regarding significant conduct issues and any related employee actions, including compensation actions.
+- Periodically review the corporation’s culture including review of thematic feedback from employees and cultural initiatives, and review reports from management regarding significant conduct issues and any related employee actions, including but not limited to compensation actions.